tmko/ProjectTemplate/README.md

     1. Add all target/*.jar to Package/opt/tako/module/lib
     1. Add all src/main/resources/* and module/conf to Package/opt/tako/module/conf
     1. Add all module/script/* to Package/opt/tako/module/script
-    1. To package for different environment, copy just the corresponding files to the conf folder.
+    1. To package for different environment, likely each env. needs separate set of configuration. to do so:
+        1. create sub-folder for each env. inside the conf folder
+        1. move the configuration to the sub-folder
+        1. In "copy-conf-content" block, edit the the resource value to point to the sub-folder.